March 7, 2023

 If you lack the right kind of support and access to information, it’s easy to make avoidable mistakes.
 Established associations and organizations can help by providing you with sound guidance and access to valuable resources.
 Some of the industry’s top associations include:

-These associations also offer networking opportunities, and some host training sessions.
+These associations also offer networking opportunities and host training sessions.
 They all have varying membership fees that are typically charged annually.

 Customer acquisition is crucial to the success of any new medical billing company.
 You may have locked down every other aspect of establishing your business, but you need at least one customer to get things off the ground.

-And the best way to start is through differentiation.
-There are really 2 methods to stand out as a new medical biller:
+Perhaps the best way to start is through differentiation.
+There are 2 methods to stand out as a new medical biller:

 1. Select a medical practice specialization.